jax-ml/jax/docs/developer.md

 ### Notebooks within the sphinx build

-Some of the notebooks are built automatically as part of the Travis pre-submit checks and as part of the [Read the docs](https://jax.readthedocs.io/en/latest) build.
+Some of the notebooks are built automatically as part of the pre-submit checks and as part of the [Read the docs](https://jax.readthedocs.io/en/latest) build.
 The build will fail if cells raise errors.
 If the errors are intentional, you can either catch them, or tag the cell with `raises-exceptions` metadata ([example PR](https://github.com/google/jax/pull/2402/files)).